Faiths Heal Ancient Rift Over Faith

 of conscience that triggered the Protestant Reformation--the wrenching

-division of Western Christianity--and more than a century of religious wars
+division of Western Christianity--and more than a century of religious

 that killed hundreds of thousands.